German savings banks adopt joint plan to aid ailing NordLB

-FRANKFURT, Jan 31 (Reuters) - German savings banks have decided on a joint plan for the recapitalisation of ailing public sector lender NordLB, pitting them against a joint bid by two private equity groups.
+FRANKFURT (Reuters) - German savings banks have decided on a joint plan for the recapitalization of ailing public sector lender NordLB, pitting them against a joint bid by two private equity groups.

-The savings banks umbrella organisation DSGV said in a statement on Thursday that the decision “is a way to strengthen NordLB in the public sector”.
+The savings banks umbrella organization DSGV said in a statement on Thursday that the decision “is a way to strengthen NordLB in the public sector”.

 According to people close to the matter, the savings banks which are already invested in NordLB, as well as the protection schemes of savings banks and landesbanks would inject about 1.2 billion euros into NordLB.